Achievable logoAchievable logo

 Redemption fees

-While investors generally sell fund shares at the NAV, an additional redemption fee may be assessed when the shares are liquidated.
-However, the redemption fee is not technically a sales charge.
-Redemption fees are usually less than 1% (for example, a 0.5% redemption fee), and must be disclosed in a fund’s prospectus.
+While investors generally sell fund shares at the NAV, an additional redemption fee may be assessed when shares are liquidated.
+However, a redemption fee is not technically a sales charge.
+Redemption fees are usually less than 1% (for example, a 0.5% redemption fee) and must be disclosed in a fund’s prospectus.

 Added requirements

-When a distribution of any kind is declared, the Board of Directors (BOD) is responsible for setting all important dates like the record date and payable date.
-They also set the ex-dividend date, which is different than how stock dividends work.
-If you recall, FINRA and the NYSE set stock ex-dates because they control settlement times.
-With mutual funds, the BOD sets their settlement times (usually one to three business days after the transaction), so they have control over the ex-date.
+When a distribution is declared, the Board of Directors (BOD) sets key dates such as the record date and payable date.
+They also set the ex-dividend date, which works differently than stock dividends.
+For stocks, FINRA and the NYSE set ex-dates because they control settlement times.
+With mutual funds, the BOD sets settlement times (usually one to three business days after the transaction), so the fund controls the ex-date.

 Sidenote